hmelenok/front-end-test-req/README.md

 When working on the project use consistent coding style.

 ## Project Deadline
-Take your time but try to deliver it within 2 hours time.
+Take your time but try to deliver some at least basic functionality at given time.

 ### General